-Understanding metal thickness
+Understand metal thickness

-Using a flex shaft / pendant motor to drill holes and enlarge holes
+Gain confidence using flex shaft / pendant motor to drill holes and enlarge holes

-Cleaning up and polishing detailed piercing work by hand
+Learn how to polish detailed piercing work by hand

 We want every single student who signs up to not only complete the project, but do it with confidence!
 We appreciate that everyone learns differently, so not only are our lessons delivered through high quality video tutorials, they're also supported by full written handouts including detailed instructions, extensive infographics and high quality close up photographs.